secretstartups/handbook/sales/account-planning/index.html.md

 * To get there the business will need to hire new talent, we will need to build the products, we will need to open 6 new regional entities.
 We will also need to ensure that we are not over-extending the core profit making part of the business.
 * Software development’s role will be: 1) the products will be either fully or partially digital; 2) to launch the new product lines, in the new markets we wish to enter, will require new technical expertise in… AI/robotics/VR etc; 3) dev will need to ensure that the core cash-cow products at least keep their current margins while reducing cost.

+### Step 5: Document and Begin Executing Your Action Plan
+See the Action Plan section above for details.
+When you're ready, share the plan with your manager and confirm next steps, resources needed, and review any information that is unclear.
+If appropriate, share the plan with partners to ensure alignment and commitment.

-### Step 5: Reviewing and Iterate
+### Step 6: Review, Monitor and Iterate
-Account Plans are living documents and are never truly complete.
+Account plans are living documents and are never truly complete.
+Plans will continue to evolve, and the account team should continue to iterate on them.
 Once you build the initial plan ask yourself:
 * How can you determine the validity of the plan?
 * What can you measure?
 * Have I verified my understanding with my champion?

-If you have a Technical Account Manager for an exisiting customer, check in with them on their [Success Plan](https://about.gitlab.com/handbook/customer-success/tam/success-plans/#overview) and ask if they are planning any [Executive Business Reviews](https://about.gitlab.com/handbook/customer-success/tam/ebr/).
-These documents can help validate your Account Plan and determine if the vision is aligned with each customer's goals.
+If a Technical Account Manager is assigned to this customer, check in with them on their [Success Plan](https://about.gitlab.com/handbook/customer-success/tam/success-plans/#overview) and ask if they are planning any [Executive Business Reviews](https://about.gitlab.com/handbook/customer-success/tam/ebr/).
+These documents can help validate your account plan and determine if the vision is aligned with each customer's goals.

-When you're ready, share the plan with your manager and confirm next steps, resources needed, and review any information that is unclear.
-If appropriate, share the plan with partners to ensure alignment and commitment.

-Once you have an action plan in place, and action items for each member of the team, get started.
-Plans will continue to evolve and the account team will continue to iterate on them.

-### Step 6: Maintaining
 A quarterly cadence to review and update plans can help to ensure that plans reflect our current understanding of the account and keep the account team aligned on plan strategy and execution.
 Major changes such as personnel changes, mergers/aquisitions, and competitive threats may trigger immediate review and updates.
 Structured review sessions can help keep the account team aligned and keep leadership informed of changes involving customers.

+### Additional Considerations
+- Account plans should be thoughtful, collaborative, and cross-functional with contributions and input from the entire account team including Solutions Architects, Technical Account Managers, Sales Leadership, Partners, and more
+- Account plans are living documents.
+A customer’s business and strategies are always subject to change.
+To stay up to date, share the account plan with the account team regularly to maintain a fresh understanding of the customer's needs and to keep everyone informed and aligned.
+- Account reps should use QBRs and/or other recurring meetings such as SAL-SA-TAM calls to review progress, update objectives and/or action plans, and align on next steps